projectdiscovery/nuclei/README.md

 # nuclei

-Nuceli is a fast tool to scan for things using configurable templates
+Nuclei is a fast tool to scan for things using configurable templates